CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise2.md

      > **Note**: If you don't see the workspace here.
 You can attempt to close and reopen the Workspace, or you can try refreshing the browser page.
 This may have been caused by a temporary error in the portal.

+    >**Note**: If the Workspace ID and Key are visible under Dependencies, please copy both values and save them in a Notepad document.

 1. From the **Log Analytics workspace** screen: Select **Agents (2)** under **Settings (1)** from the left-hand side menu and Expand the **Log analytics agent instructions (3)** and make a note of the **Workspace ID (4)** and **Primary Key (5)**.
 You can copy them using the copy icon and paste them into Notepad for later use.

     ![Screenshot of part of the Azure Migrate 'Dependencies' blade, showing the OMS workspace ID and key.](Images/infra-l1-4.png "OMS Workspace ID and primary key")

+    >**Note**: You may not have the option to view the Workspace ID and Primary Key directly.
+If they are not visible, go to the Dependencies page referenced in Step 6 to access them.

 1. On the **Dependencies** screen, under **Step 1**, right-click to copy the download links for **Windows 64-bit** and **Linux** versions of the **Microsoft Monitoring Agent (1)**, then under **Step 2**, copy the links for the **Windows 64-bit** and **Linux** versions of the **Dependency Agent (2)**, and save them along with the previously noted **Workspace ID** and **Primary Key** .